Soundings of the Planet

-Soundings of the Planet is an American, artist-owned, independent media company based in Bellingham, Washington that produces award-winning relaxation and world music by New Age artists and international musicians as well as documentaries on various environmental and human rights issues.
+Soundings of the Planet is an American, artist-owned, independent media company based in Bellingham, Washington that produces relaxation and world music by New Age artists and international musicians as well as documentaries on various environmental and human rights issues.

 History

 During the 1970s, while traveling across the U.S. in their school bus home, Dean Evenson and Dudley Evenson began videotaping interviews with spiritual leaders and recording nature sounds.
 They formally co-founded the Soundings of the Planet record label in 1979 in Tucson, Arizona.
 Since then, they have produced over 80 music albums and videos.